New York Mayor, Attorney General Seek Investigations Over Fired Amazon Worker

 Amazon warehouse workers' walkout on Monday was one of several similar protests popping up among people in low-wage hourly and gig jobs whose retail and food delivery work is declared essential.
 Workers say they want more access to paid sick leave, better health safeguards and hazard pay as they keep working while much of the country is asked to isolate and stay home.

-Smalls and other workers in Amazon's Staten Island warehouse want the company to temporarily shutter the facility for a prolonged deep cleaning, like Amazon did in Kentucky at the governor's order.
+Smalls and other workers in Amazon's Staten Island warehouse want the company to temporarily shutter the facility for a prolonged deep cleaning, as the company did in Kentucky at the governor's order.
 At least two workers in the Staten Island warehouse have tested positive for COVID-19, though Smalls told NPR the number is much higher.
 Amazon declined to share the count.

-Amazon said it's been taking "extreme" safety and cleaning measures and has begun checking the temperature of all workers arriving at the Staten Island warehouse.
+Amazon said it has been taking "extreme" safety and cleaning measures and has begun checking the temperature of all workers arriving at the Staten Island warehouse.
 A spokeswoman said Smalls had "received multiple warnings for violating social distancing guidelines" and came to the facility for the walkout in violation of his quarantine following earlier contact with a staffer who has COVID-19.

-"This is unacceptable and we have terminated his employment as a result of these multiple safety issues," the Amazon statement said.
+"This is unacceptable, and we have terminated his employment as a result of these multiple safety issues," the Amazon statement said.

 "Amazon quarantine policy is extremely flawed," Smalls said.
 "It leaves that window for people to still continue to come to work until they receive a confirmation letter from the doctor's office."

 Smalls says he had informed the company that one of the staffers on his team had received a test for the coronavirus, but the company could not require the worker to stay home until the results would confirm the diagnosis.
-Amazon does provide unlimited unpaid leave during the pandemic, so Smalls says he sent the worker home after a brief time talking to her.
+Amazon does provide unlimited unpaid leave during the pandemic, so Smalls says he sent the worker home after briefly talking to her.

 He says he also took advantage of the unpaid leave, though continued to visit the building to help organize the walkout.
 Smalls says the company did not place him on quarantine until several days after his team member first got tested.

-"I told them, she went and got tested, why didn't you quarantine her right then?
+"I told them, 'She went and got tested.
+Why didn't you quarantine her right then?'
 That's the problem with their policy," he said.
 "She was able to come to work with the coronavirus. ...
 Thank god I sent her home. ...
 I did them a favor, so they're talking about I'm putting my employees' health at risk.
 They did that."

 On Tuesday, another arm of Amazon — Whole Foods — was expected to see some of its grocery store employees participate in a "sickout" to demand hazard pay and three weeks of paid time off regardless of diagnosis.

 Amazon has temporarily bumped its pay by $2 an hour and created a new sick leave policy for the pandemic, allowing two weeks of paid leave for those diagnosed with COVID-19 or mandated to self-quarantine.
-But workers want this leave to be available to everyone, including those with pre-existing conditions or living with high-risk family members.
+But workers want this leave to be available to everyone, including those with preexisting conditions or those living with high-risk family members.

 Editor's note: Amazon is among NPR's sponsors.